 Where do these people get off with their pretensions of ownership of Christmas?
 Their endless whining about how the rest of us observe the holiday is just part and parcel of the culture of victimization they’re forever peddling among their fellow right-wing loonies.

 Oh sure, they can find isolated examples of public schools that carry secularism too far with a ban on religious Christmas carols or some such silly censorship.
-But to pretend that these incidents are commonplace or represent some galloping godlessness in our society is to ignore the fact that our culture will become awash in the next few weeks with more Christmas symbolism than at any time in the past.
+But to pretend that these incidents are commonplace or represent some galloping godlessness in our society is to ignore the fact that our culture is awash this month with more Christmas symbolism than at any time in the past.

 When I was a kid, the Christmas season didn’t start until December, and its last vestiges disappeared shortly after New Year’s Day.
 Thanksgiving leftovers were long gone before Christmas trees or other decorations went up.
 But these days, the Christmas season starts soon after Halloween and lasts for two months.
-Some people even leave their Christmas trees up until the Super Bowl.
+Some people even leave their Christmas trees up until the Super Bowl in February.